nathankleyn/ruby_events/README.markdown

     puts a.merge(b)

-All ruby_events functionality is just an object.events call away.
+All RubyEvents functionality is just an object.events call away.

 ## Licence